Steve Bisley

-Steve Bisley (born 26 December 1951) is an Australian writer, film and television actor.
+Steve Bisley (born 26 December 1951) is an Australian actor and writer.
 He is best known for his roles in the films Mad Max (1979) and The Great Gatsby (2013).
 On television, some of his better-known roles include Detective Sergeant Jack Christey in Water Rats and Jim Knight in Doctor Doctor.

 Early life

 Bisley was born at Lake Munmorah, New South Wales and grew up on a small farm called Stillways.
 The son of schoolteachers, he moved to Sydney just after his seventeenth birthday.
 After a few years of working in various jobs, he enrolled in the National Institute of Dramatic Art (NIDA), graduating with a degree in acting in 1977.
 Other actors in his class included Mel Gibson, Judy Davis, Debra Lawrance and Sally McKenzie.